Employment and HR

 As outlined in our General Information, determining whether or not a modern award applies to your workplace is complex.
 We recommend that you seek independent legal advice regarding your specific circumstances.

 The Fair Work Ombudsman can provide general information on modern award coverage.
 You can contact the Fair Work Infoline on 13 13 94 between 8.00am - 5.30pm local time, Monday - Friday.
-You can also consult the Fair Work Ombudsman's Modern Award Factsheet and Award Finder Tool, accessible at: https://www.fairwork.gov.au/how-we-will-help/templates-and-guides/fact-sheets/minimum-workplace-entitlements/modern-awards
+You can also consult the Fair Work Ombudsman's Modern Award Factsheet and Find my award tool, accessible at: https://www.fairwork.gov.au/how-we-will-help/templates-and-guides/fact-sheets/minimum-workplace-entitlements/modern-awards

 What is the relationship between the Standard Employment Contract and industrial instruments (including Modern Awards)?